frankban/django-endless-pagination/doc/different_first_page.rst

 Sometimes you might want to show on the first page a different number of items than on subsequent pages (e.g. in a movie detail page you want to show 4 images of the movie as a reminder, making the user click to see the next 20 images).
-To achieve this, use comma separated *first page* and *per page* arguments, e.g.:
+To achieve this, use the :ref:`templatetags-paginate` or :ref:`templatetags-lazy-paginate` tags with comma separated *first page* and *per page* arguments, e.g.:

 .. code-block:: html+django